-(2) ABF Freight recorded a one-time \$37.9 million pre-tax charge in second quarter 2018 for the multiemployer pension plan withdrawal liability resulting from the transition agreement with the New England Pension Fund.
+(3) The nine months ended September 30, 2018 includes a one-time \$37.9 million pre-tax charge ABF Freight recorded in second quarter 2018 for the multiemployer pension plan withdrawal liability resulting from the transition agreement with the New England Pension Fund.

-(3) Restructuring charges relate to the realignment of the Company's organizational structure.
+(4) Restructuring charges relate to the realignment of the Company's organizational structure.

-As of June 2019, approximately 82% of our Asset-Based segment's employees were covered under the ABF National Master Freight Agreement (the "2018 ABF NMFA"), the collective bargaining agreement with the International Brotherhood of Teamsters (the "IBT"), which will remain in effect through June 30, 2023.
+As of September 2019, approximately 82% of our Asset-Based segment's employees were covered under the ABF National Master Freight Agreement (the "2018 ABF NMFA"), the collective bargaining agreement with the International Brotherhood of Teamsters (the "IBT"), which will remain in effect through June 30, 2023.
 Under the 2018 ABF NMFA, the contractual wage and benefits costs, including the ratification bonuses and vacation restoration, are estimated to increase approximately 2.0% on a compounded annual basis through the end of the agreement, although the phase-in of an additional week of vacation results in a higher annual percentage increase in the earlier months of the agreement through the fourth quarter of 2019.
-The contractual wage rate under the 2018 ABF NMFA increased 1.4% effective July 1, 2019, and the average health, welfare, and pension benefit contribution rate is expected to increase approximately 2.2% effective primarily on August 1, 2019.
 Profit-sharing bonuses based on the Asset-Based segment's annual operating ratios for any full calendar year under the contract would represent an additional increase in costs under the 2018 ABF NMFA.